-Tourists at French abbey evacuated after threat
+Tourists at iconic French abbey evacuated after threat

-PARIS (AP) — French authorities are evacuating tourists and others from the Mont-Saint-Michel abbey and monument in western France after a visitor apparently threatened to attack security services.
+PARIS (AP) — French authorities evacuated tourists from the Mont-Saint-Michel abbey and were searching houses Sunday on the famed outcropping in the English Channel for a visitor who apparently threatened to attack security services.

-The national gendarme service said the man made the threat Sunday on one of the shuttles serving the site, on a peninsula in the English Channel.
-An official with the gendarme service said the threat was vague, but prompted authorities to order an evacuation.
+Details of the threat were unclear, but the national gendarme service said authorities ordered the evacuation of one of France’s most-visited tourist sites as a precaution.

-A shuttle service official said large crowds are being evacuated or turned away and a police helicopter is flying overhead, but the atmosphere is calm.
+A police helicopter circled over the peninsula, notably famous for being isolated by high tides, and the surrounding region.
+A shuttle service official told The Associated Press that large crowds are being evacuated or turned away but the mood is calm.

+The abbey, whose origins date to the 10th century, and surrounding sites attract several thousand tourists every day, year-round.

 Most Read Nation & World Stories